Lessons I Learned from Co-Founding a Tech Startup

 • VCs don't usually sign NDAs.
 In fact, you can count on them to forward your business plan to their portfolio companies in your space.
 And then you'll see your slides show up in your competitor's deck at a pitch competition.

-• Non-traditional VCs might make you wait until their lucky numbers or astrological chart (or whatever superstitions they believe) says it's OK to invest...all while you take more and more cash advances on your credit card to make payroll.
+• Non-traditional investors might make you wait until their lucky numbers or astrological chart (or whatever superstitions they believe) says it's OK to invest...all while you take more and more cash advances on your credit card to make payroll.
 (Our A-round was funded by some very superstitious investors from Taiwan).

 Miscellaneous